reactphp/event-loop/README.md

 See also [`addPeriodicTimer()`](#addperiodictimer) and [example #2](examples).

 You can use the [`isTimerActive()`](#istimeractive) method to check if this timer is still "active".
-After a timer is successfully canceled, it is no longer considered "active".
+After a timer is successfully cancelled, it is no longer considered "active".

-Calling this method on a timer instance that has not been added to this loop instance or on a timer
+Calling this method on a timer instance that has not been added to this loop instance or on a timer that is not "active" (or has already been cancelled) has no effect.

 ### isTimerActive()